 We ask that every family contribute in some way to make sure that all of our hungry swimmers are fed!
 This is a fun event that the kids love!
 Sign-ups will happen a few weeks before the event to make sure all of the supplies are purchased and prepared at home or on-site.

 Awards Banquet

-When: Wednesday night after All-City Meet
+When: Wednesday night after All-City Meet – August 3rd

-Where: Twin Lakes Pool Deck and Garden Room
+Where: Twin Lakes Pool Deck

 Why: Because we have a terrific group of swimmers and that deserve to be recognized!

 Schedule for the evening: